gitlabhq/gitlabhq/PROCESS.md

 These fixes will be released in the next RC (before the 22nd) or patch release (after the 22nd).

 If you think a merge request should go into the upcoming release even though it does not meet these requirements, you can ask for an exception to be made.
-Exceptions require sign-off from 3 people besides the developer: a Release Manager (1), a relevant Engineering Lead (2), and an Engineering Director, VP of Engineering, or CTO (3).
+Exceptions require sign-off from 3 people besides the developer:

+1. a Release Manager
+2. an Engineering Lead
+3. an Engineering Director, the VP of Engineering, or the CTO

+You can find who is who on the [team page](https://about.gitlab.com/team/).

 Whether an exception is made is determined by weighing the benefit and urgency of the change (how important it is to the company that this is released _right now_ instead of in a month)